dferreira-cvl/howto-okhttp-android/README.md

-# howto-okhttp-android
+# How to Integrate OkHTTP on Android

-How to integrate okhttp on Android
+This project showcases a tutorial on how to integrate OkHTTP on an Android application.